redstone59/Bejeweled3WorldChampionshipSet/README.md

+# IMPORTANT

+**This repository is deprecated.** The code quality is too garbage for me to handle, so I took the responsibility to completely [rewrite the code](https://github.com/redstone59/Bejeweled3WorldChampionships).
+The challenge creator hasn't been made yet, and the format for challenges is slightly different between versions, so you can't use that for the new version.

 # Bejeweled 3 World Championships
 A Python application that latches onto Bejeweled 3's memory addresses* to create a Nintendo World Championships type challenge.